-Head on up to the top deck in time for the sail-away party to experience the city of Singapore from the water’s edge as you leave port.
+Head up to the top deck for the sail-away party to experience the city of Singapore from the water’s edge as you leave port.

-Before you leave home, we recommend that you download the Celebrity Cruises app to your mobile telephone.
-It’s a great way to easily check in for your cruise, stay connected with family and friends on the ship, plan your activities, make reservations and see all that’s happening on board.
+Before you leave home, we recommend downloading the Celebrity Cruises app to your mobile telephone.
+It's easy to check in for your cruise, stay connected with family and friends, plan your activities, make reservations, and see all that's happening on board.
 And you do not need wifi to use it!

 Cruise Day 2 and 3: Cruising at sea

-On the second and third day of your cruise you are cruising at sea.
-The distance from Singapore to Bangkok – your next stop – is over 700 nautical miles so of course it takes time to get there.
+You are cruising at sea on your cruise’s second and third days.
+The distance from Singapore to Bangkok – your next stop – is over 700 nautical miles, so it takes time to get there.

 You are sailing the South China Sea up past Malaysia and into the Gulf of Thailand.
-Enjoy the days on deck by the pool, or join in one of the activites.
+Enjoy the days on deck by the pool, or join one of the activities.
 Find out what’s going on during the day by checking the app for the daily program.

-Use this time to read up on the restaurant menus, both at the Main Dining room and in the specialty restaurants.
-Look out for special offers or go along to the specialty restaurants and talk to the staff.
+Use this time to read up on the menus in the Main Dining room and specialty restaurants.
+Look out for special offers or go to specialty restaurants and talk to the staff.

-If you need anything for your cabin or need any furniture removed that takes up too much of your space, just talk to your cabin steward.
-They are more than happy to help and accomodate your needs.
+Talk to your cabin steward if you need anything for your cabin or any furniture removed that takes up too much of your space.
+They are more than happy to help accommodate your needs.

 Cruise Day 4 and 5: Bangkok/Laemchabang, Thailand

-In Thailand your cruise ship stays in dock overnight.
-And for good reason.
-With so much to see and do in Bangkok, and to experience Bangkok by night, you will be happy for the extra time in port.
+In Thailand, your cruise ship stays on the dock overnight.
+For a good reason.
+With so much to see and do in Bangkok during the day and evening, you will be happy for the extra time in port.

 The cruise ship docks in Laem Chabang cruise port.
-It is about 1.5 hours transfer time to get into Bangkok.
-We strongly recommend that you pre-book a transfer, or a transfer with shore excursion.
-Traffic can be chaos in the city and very unpredictable.
+It takes about 1.5 hours to get into Bangkok.
+We strongly recommend that you pre-book transportation or a transfer with a shore excursion.
+Traffic can be chaotic in the city and very unpredictable.

-There are suppliers who cater well to the cruise market coming into Laem Chabang.
-Viator is one of them who does a full day excursion to temples, markets and much more with pick up and drop off at the cruise port.
+Some suppliers cater well to the cruise market coming into Laem Chabang.
+Viator is one of them that does a full-day excursion to temples, markets, and much more, with pick up and drop off at the cruise port.

-Instead of doing the long transfer back to ship for your overnight in the harbour, many guests choose to book a hotel.
-That way you can stay in the center of Bangkok ready for a new day of sightseeing.
+Instead of doing the long transfer back to ship for your overnight in the harbor, many guests choose to book a hotel.
+That way, you can stay in the center of Bangkok, ready for a new day of sightseeing.